Patiromer (By mouth)

 - Pour the remaining water into the glass containing the mixture and stir thoroughly.
 The mixture will look cloudy and the powder will not dissolve.
 Add more water if the mixture is too thick.

 - If some powder is still in the glass, add more water.
-Stir this mixture, and drink it immediately.
+Stir this mixture, and drink it right away.
 Repeat as needed to make sure you get your full dose.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.